Elven World: Elven & the Fae The Gods and Goddesses, Tuatha dé Danann, Magical Beings and Places of Ancient Irish Mythology

 Dermot: God of Love and Tuatha dé Danann prince, known for the rose-shaped mark on his forehead that causes women to fall in love with him.

-Donn: Dark Lord and Master, God of the world of the Dead.
+Donn: Lord of the Lost Souls, God of the world of the Dead.

 Ecne: The God of Wisdom.